 A new art project, commissioned by Clare Arts Office, in two secondary schools in Co.
 Clare delves into the significance of myth through the experience of youth culture.

-Keystone has been commissioned by Clare County Council to celebrate and mark 20 years of artist in schools programming by Clare Arts Office.
-The curatorial framework Art School directed and curated by Jennie Guy has been invited to deliver the project by artists Mitch Conlon and James Moran, with co-curator Fiona Gannon.
-The project will take place over the course of 2022 and 2023 in Coláiste Mhuire (Ennis) and Scoil Mhuire (Ennistymon) in Co.
+The project took place over the course of 2022 and 2023 in Coláiste Mhuire (Ennis) and Scoil Mhuire (Ennistymon) in Co.
 Clare, providing an opportunity for fifth year students to work with the artists to explore the significance of myth within local youth cultures.

 As a duo, Mitch and James are interested in local history, community activism and theatre.
-These modes of performance and thinking provide an opportunity to activate old with potential for new directions.
-Building on Clare’s rich mythology, the artists propose to research the connections and possible disconnections between the contemporary youth cultures and histories of the towns of Ennis and Ennistymon.
+These modes of performance and thinking provided an opportunity to activate the old with potential for new directions.
+Building on Clare’s rich mythology, the artists researched the connections and possible disconnections between the contemporary youth cultures and histories of the towns of Ennis and Ennistymon.

-The artists will work with the students to explore questions including: What are sites of mythological importance for teenagers in these two towns?
+The artists worked with the students to explore questions including: are sites of mythological importance for teenagers in these two towns?
 Are these the same as those deemed important by the wider communities?
 And how do teenagers relate to the collective unconscious of their wider local communities?

 About Clare Arts Office, Arts in Education Programme: